micahasmith/ko.mapUtil/README.md

 `ko.mapUtil` has a super simple API that enables customization and mapping at any level of depth in your model.
 Things it does out of the box:

-* can take an object and turn its properties into observable, observableArray, etc
+* can take an object and turn its properties into observable, observableArray, etc "ko-ify an object"
 * can take two objects and map ones properties to another
 * can take two arrays and upsert items, calling observables as it goes
 * can ignore specific properties